This is “vs” comparison article between Scrapy and Selenium to decide which Python Web Scraping Framework you should be using. Scrapy or Selenium?

 Selenium, from my experience is easier to handle when it comes to automating logins.
 You can see this tutorial for Selenium login, and this tutorial for Scrapy logins (for comparisons sake).
 The Selenium way was much simpler as it excels as finding elements (login fields) and manipulating them (inserting data and submitting it).

 Conclusion: Selenium is better with automation based tasks.

 Web Scraping: When it comes down to pure Web scraping, and the accompanying features involved, Scrapy wins hands down.
 This isn’t something we can sum up in a few lines, so we dedicated the whole next section to this topic.

 Scrapy’s Special Features

-Link following: This is something that can technically be replaced to some degree by Selenium (it can detect and click on links), but Scrapy is waaay superior and much easier to do Link following with.
+Link following: This is something that can technically be replaced to some degree by Selenium (it can detect and click on links), but Scrapy is waaay superior and much easier to do Link following with (since its built in).
 You even get built-in-options like, “avoid duplicate links” and “set link depth” etc.

 Rotating Proxies: Another very handy feature from Scrapy’s side, is rotating proxies.
 You can use these to avoid the risk of being banned from a site due to a large number of requests.
 Basically you rotate between a list of proxies for every request sent.

 Auto Throttle: The main reason why Spiders are blocked is because they put extra load on the servers, especially when they are sending alot of requests at once.
 The Auto Throttle setting causes Scrapy to automatically adjust it’s speed according to the load and traffic on the website it’s targeting.
 This both keeps you safe from detection (less noticeable), and it makes things easier for the website servers (due to distributed load).